kb22/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis using Neural Networks
 The repo includes code to process text, engineer features and perform sentiment analysis using Neural Networks.
+The project uses **LSTM** to train on the data and achieves a **testing accuracy of 79%**.

 ## Setup